Technical Founder & Software Engineer building products from zero to revenue

 AI Operations Layer

-Learn more →Tech Turnaround
+Learn more→Tech Turnaround

 Retainer work for teams that want a senior voice in the room without hiring another CTO.
 Architecture calls, code review, AI strategy.
 I'll still open a PR when writing the code is the fastest way to answer the question.

-14 Years Across the Stack
+Book a retainer→14 Years Across the Stack

 Started coding at 12.
 Since then: WebXR experiments, Laravel backends carrying too much history, serverless SaaS, internal tooling, infra I've had to wake up to at 3am.
 Shipped at every layer of the stack.
 IHK-certified Fachinformatiker, if that matters to you.